 Based on your use case, you use the Create, Save As, or Specialization form to create the record.
 The number of fields and available options varies by record type.
-Start by familiarizing yourself with the generic layout of these forms and their common fields using the following articles:
+Start by familiarizing yourself with the generic layout of these forms and their common fields using the following Developer Help topics:

 This information identifies the key parts and options that apply to the record type that you are creating.

 To create a Connect Cassandra instance:

 - In the header of Dev Studio, click .

 - On the Create form, enter values in the fields to define the

 context of the rule.